SteffenMag/telenor-code-test/README.md

 2. last 3 numbers in column vertically
 3. last 3 numbers in row and column for diagonal down right search
 4. first 3 numbers and last 3 numbers for diagonal down left search.

+I used numpy to calculate the products firstly, which took *0.002* seconds for grid2.txt and *k=4*.
+Then I added edge_case.py to handle larger *k's* than 4, because *np.int64* does not support large enough numbers to represent the product.
+This edge case uses decimal instead of numpy, which can handle larger numbers, but I found out that this actually works faster than numpy, at *0.001* seconds.
+Therefore, I just went with this approach for all cases.